A Yield Shield Portfolio for 2020

 Now, this focus on the Yield Shield as a retirement portfolio strategy may seem hopelessly out of date.
 The FIRE movement in the US has focused on total returns rather than dividends, and research there has also shown that it did not work during the 2008 Global Financial Crisis.
 But this is market specific, as the dividend yield on the S&P500 has never been higher than 3.5% since 1991.
 In fact, the years between 1960 and 1980 when the most instances of the failure of the 4% rule occur are not just high inflation years.
 They are also years when the dividend yield on the S&P500 did not break 3.5% either.

 In Singapore by contrast, the dividend yield on the Straits Times Index (STI) has been rising over the years.
 For 2019, the total return on the STI was 9.4%, of which half was capital gain, and half was in dividends!
 So what might not work elsewhere has a good shot of succeeding in Singapore.
+Across global markets in the last 20 years, dividends have played an important role in total returns, as we show in Do Dividends Matter in Investing?

 A Yield Shield Portfolio for 2020